edenlu/RentalWebsite/readme.md

 # Steps on how to install:
 1. Turn on XAMPP and open http://localhost/phpmyadmin/
 2. Copy the sql script from createtableScript.sql and execute in phpmyadmin

-Now open cmd
+3. open cmd
-3. cd to project directory
+4. cd to project directory
-4. run "npm install"
+5. run "npm install"
-5. run "node RentalServer.js"
+6. run "node RentalServer.js"

 Booooom!
 The rental website is running now!